API Key Management

 Overview

-This document describes the secure generation and management of API keys for the Plings ecosystem, specifically for service-to-service authentication between the Director (s.plings.io) and Backend API (api.plings.io).
+This document describes the secure generation and management of API keys for the Plings ecosystem, specifically for service-to-service authentication between the Gateway (s.plings.io) and Backend API (api.plings.io).

 Security Principles